metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 - Do not use multiple dashes in comments such as `------`.
 - Use spaces instead of tabs and do not indent comments.
 - Code samples in `.EXAMPLE` portion must not be separated by blank lines except for sample output
-- To number out things use `-` and keep one line between commend and listed things.
+- To number out things use `-` and keep one line between comment and listed things.
 - For anything else keep in mind that your comment based help will be formatted in the resulting markdown file as markdown not as you type it, which may give unexpected results.